Description of Greece: Description

 Although he was no naturalist, he often gives brief comments on the physical aspects of the ancient landscapes he passed through.
 Pausanias wrote about the pine trees located on the coast of Ancient Elis, the wild boars and the deer in the oak woods of Seliana (Phelloe), and the crows amid the oak trees in Alalcomenae.
 Towards the end of Description of Greece, Pausanias touches on the fruits of nature and products, such as the date palms of ancient Aulis, the wild strawberries at Mount Helicon, the olive oil in Tithorea, as well as the "white blackbirds" of Mount Kyllini (Cyllene) and the tortoises of Arcadia.

+Pausanias includes multiple passages referring to the Jews, whom he generally designates as "Hebrews."
+In one instance (1.5.5), he mentions the revolt of the "Hebrews beyond Syria" against Emperor Hadrian.
+In another passage (8.16.5), he describes the wondrous tomb of Helena in Jerusalem, which he notes was a city in the "land of the Hebrews" that had been entirely razed by the Roman Emperor.
+However, Pausanias mistakenly identifies Helena as a local woman; in reality, she was a royalty from Adiabene, a kingdom in northern Mesopotamia, who had converted to Judaism.

 The end of Description of Greece remains mysterious: some believe that Pausanias died before finishing his work, and others believe his strange ending was intentional.
 He concludes his Periegesis with a story about a Greek author, thought to be Anyte of Tegea, who has a divine dream.
 In the dream, she is told to present the text of Description of Greece to a wider Greek audience in order to open their eyes to "all things Greek".